Shingyx/Bixlight/README.md

 Combination of Bixby and light... ¯\\\_(ツ)_/¯

-## Why are you releasing it on GitHub instead of the Play Store?

-Because I'm a strong believer of open source software and it lets me reassure users that I'm not violating anyone's privacy by collecting personal information.
-This thing doesn't even ask for internet access!

-Actually, it's just because I'm too cheap to pay the registration fee for the Play Store.

-See my other project to find out how I set up Travis to create signed APKs as GitHub releases: https://github.com/Shingyx/travis-signed-apk-release-example

 ## Thanks
 * Thanks to [Dantee296](https://github.com/Dantee296) for providing the fix for the AQG5 update.
 * Thanks to [jcrisp](https://github.com/jcrisp) for fixing the flickering torch issue when the phone is under load and for raising an issue for Android 9 incompatibility.